revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 ---

-78.Can you train your coworker on how will you pass optional or keyword parameters from one function to another function in python?
+78. Can you train your coworker on how will you pass optional or keyword parameters from one function to another function in python?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-To pass the keywords from one function to another function we can use the keyword arguments.
+To pass the keywords from one function to another function, we can use the keyword arguments.

 ```python
 def func (**kwargs):